chiedo/django-starter/README.md

 Local Development Environment
 =================
-- To start your django project, run the following in your container or vm.
+- To start your django project, run the following in your container or vm after creating your database.
 ```
 python manage.py migrate
 python manage.py createsuperuser